 ?cropxunits=100&cropyunits=100&crop=10,10,90,90.
 Setting them to the width/height of the display image allows you to crop in display coordinates, without needing to know the original size of the image.

 Disk Caching - why you need it

 Every public-facing website needs disk caching for their dynamically resized images (no, ASP.NET's output cache won't work).
 This module is extremely fast, but decoding the original image requires a large amount of contiguous RAM (usually 50-100MB) to be available.
 Since it requires contiguous, non-paged, non-fragmented RAM, it can't be used as a (D)DOS attack vector, but it does mean that there is a RAM-based limit on how many concurrent image processing requests can be handled.
 The DiskCache plugin improves the throughput 100-10,000X by delegating the serving of the cached files back to IIS and by utilizing a hash-tree disk structure.
 It easily scales to 100,000 variants and can be used with as many as a million images.
-It is part of the Performance edition, which costs $249.
 The DiskCache plugin requires you to use the URL API (read why).